gschmutz/nosql-workshop/03-working-with-cassandra/README.md

   {'class':'SimpleStrategy','replication_factor':1};
 ```

-We'll be using SimpleStrategy to keep things simple, because our Cassandra setup is
+We'll be using SimpleStrategy to keep things simple, because our Cassandra setup is just single node.

-just single node.
-In production environment, where it's usually common to have multiple data centers, NetworkTopologyStrategy is generally used because it distributes data across data centers better.
+In a production environment, where it's usually common to have multiple datacenters, `NetworkTopologyStrategy` is generally used because it better distributes data across datacenters.

 Replication factor = 1 means there will be single copy of a row on a particular node.
 Higher replication factors are set up in real systems for creating multiple replicas that ensures data availability in case of disk failures.